-Initial investigations into the blast in Delhi’s Prashant Vihar have revealed traces of low explosives at the site, prompting Delhi Police and other security agencies to launch a thorough probe into the incident.
+Initial investigations into the blast near in Delhi’s Prashant Vihar have revealed traces of low explosives at the site, prompting Delhi Police and other national security agencies to launch a thorough investigation.

 A loud explosion near a CRPF school on Sunday morning has sparked a security alert in the national capital.
-Though no one has been injured, several vehicles and properties were damaged in the blast.
+Though no one has been injured in the blast, several vehicles and properties were damaged.

 "The white powder could be a mixture of ammonium nitrate and chloride.
 There was a foul smell of chemicals after the blast.
 Local residents and police officials who rushed there also felt the same.
 Our teams are investigating the entire matter," police said.

-Police believe that the blast was intended to send a message rather than inflicting damage as the suspect had chosen a school wall and morning hours to trigger the explosion.
+Police believe that the blast was intended to send a message as the suspect had chosen a school wall and morning hours to trigger the explosion.

 "The manner of the blast on the wall side and the morning timing suggest the intention was only to send a message, not to cause significant damage," an officer told ANI.